Table of Contents

 Concentration In One Stock Is Risky

 Employees like buying their employer’s stock, especially when the company is doing well.
 However, be careful about having too much concentration in one stock when the company is paying your salary.
-Concentration in few stocks can be very risky.
-Companies go through downturns due to the economy, increased competition, increased regulation, management changes, and potential fraud.
+Concentration in a few stocks can be risky.
+Due to the economy, increased competition, regulation, management changes, and potential fraud, companies go through downturns.

 Enron and Worldcom filed for bankruptcy in late 2001-mid-2002, rendering their respective stocks virtually worthless.
 Many employees lost the vast majority of their savings and investments.

-Diversification of your portfolio is important for all investors.
+Diversification of your portfolio is essential for all investors.
 You should own stocks in multiple industries and different asset classes, such as various bonds and real estate.

-If offered by your employer, your employee stock purchase plan is a desirable benefit of your compensation plan.
-Participation in a qualified plan with a discount to the stock market price is a great way to earn incremental income, have tax advantages, and get a psychological boost at work.
+If your employer offers your employee stock purchase plan is a desirable benefit of your compensation plan.
+Participation in a qualified plan with a discount on the stock market price is a great way to earn incremental income, have tax advantages, and get a psychological boost at work.
 Consider buying shares you can afford, hold your shares for the long term, and diversify your investment portfolio.